Secondary School Admissions September 2021

 Timetable for applications

-Please read our Secondary School Admissions Guide before making your application.
-This guide provides information on the admissions policy for each school and shows how your application will be considered.
-If you would like a paper copy of this document, please contact your child’s current school or contact the School Admissions Team on 0118 937 3777.
+You should read our Secondary School Admissions Guide 2021/22 before starting your application.
+This guide explains how your application will be considered for each school and covers the admission policy of all Reading state secondary schools.
+If you would like a paper copy of this document, please contact the school admissions team on 0118 937 3777.

 How places are allocated

-All schools have an admission policy and, where there are more applications than places, allocations will be made according to the published oversubscription criteria of the school.
-These are listed in the Secondary School Admissions Guide.
+All schools have an admissions policy and, where there are more applications than places, places are allocated according to the published oversubscription criteria of the school.
+These are listed in the Secondary School Admissions Guide 2021/22.

 We recommend that you visit schools prior to submitting your application.
 Details of school open days can be obtained from each school.

-- Blessed Hugh Faringdon Supplementary Information Form (religious denomination)
+- Blessed Hugh Faringdon Supplementary Form (religious denomination)

-- Maiden Erlegh School in Reading Supplementary Information Form (pupil premium)
+- Maiden Erlegh in Reading Suplementary Form (pupil premium)

-- Reading Girls School Supplementary Information Form (for selective stream)
+- Reading Girls’ School Supplemntary Form (for selective stream)

-- John Madejski Academy (available from the school) – (sports aptitude)
+- John Madejski Academy – form available from the school (sports aptitude)

 - are looked after by the Local Authority